michelebenolli/FiscalCodeValidator/README.md

 # FiscalCodeValidator
-Fiscal Code Validator can be used to perform a syntactic validation of [Italian fiscal codes][1].
+Fiscal Code Validator can be used to perform a syntactic validation of [Italian fiscal codes](https://en.wikipedia.org/wiki/Italian_fiscal_code "Italian fiscal codes").

 ## FiscalCode